Washington Laws and Incentives

 Alternative Fuel Use Requirement

 All state agencies must, to the extent practicable, use 100% biofuels or electricity to operate all publicly owned vehicles.
+Agencies must prioritize all-electric vehicles (EVs) when leasing or purchasing new vehicles, and all trips that may feasibly use EVs must employ them.
+For vehicle classes without EV model options, agencies must prioritize the most cost-efficient, low-emission vehicle option available.
 Agencies may substitute natural gas or propane for electricity or biofuel if the Washington State Department of Commerce (Department) determines that electricity and biofuel are not reasonably available.
-Practicability and measures of compliance are defined in rules adopted by the Washington State Department of Commerce.
+Practicability and measures of compliance are defined in rules adopted by the Department.
+The governor has established a cross-agency Governing Council, which must adopt and implement standards, measures, targets, and tools to support agencies in reducing greenhouse gas emissions and prioritizing EV adoption.

 State Vehicle Low Rolling Resistance Tire Requirement